Catalonian Trails

 All meals (breakfast, lunch and dinner) are provided except for two lunches and five dinners, which will be at your own expense.
 Most breakfasts and some lunches and dinners will be taken at the hotels and lodges, others will be prepared and cooked for us by a cook travelling with us on the tour.

 The hotel(s) listed within this document are examples of standard only.
 Whilst we strive to deliver the hotel(s) listed within this Holiday Information Sheet, there will be times throughout the year when they change.
-If this occurs, we will advise you as such.
+You will be sent an accommodation list with air tickets about three weeks before departure.
 From time to time hotels will change near to departure and you will not be advised until after arriving into the destination.
 We always aim to provide a replacement of similar standard and location, although we cannot guarantee similar facilities such as pool or bar.

 Footwear